 How long is the road to Kuş Yuvası Pass?

 Set high in the Taurus Mountains, the road to the summit is totally paved but in pretty bad conditions, due to poor weather and rock slides that have definitely blocked the road.
 Located on the southwestern part of the country, the road is 2.8 km (1.73 miles) long.

-The road is totally extreme, and very dangerous.
-It’s bordered on one side by cliffs and on the other side by a drop of hundreds of meters (many hundreds of feet) unprotected by guardrails.
-The pass is located within the Dim Çayı Milli Parkı natural park.
-The cliff-side of this extreme, scary and dangerous mountain road snakes up to 700 metres, and has sheer drops on one side, and stone cliffs on the other; very sharp hairpin turns and switchbacks.
-It’s not for the sissies and shouldn’t be attempted by novice drivers.
-Drivers must remain cautious as the pass has been known to claim the lives of careless drivers.
+Tucked away within the Dim Çayı Milli Parkı natural park, the road is extreme.
+On one side you’ll have the canyon walls; on the other, nothing, just the abyss.
+It has sheer drops on one side and stones on the other, featuring very sharp hairpin turns.
 Known by locals as "a road of death", it is a tough road, where many died in the past and many vehicles ended up at the bottom of cliffs.
 Some sections of the road are narrower than 1 meter.
-Because of the snowfalls the road is closed often in winters.
-The route has a length of 23.8 km.
-Loose gravel on this road is a hazard; add this to that the fact that the road winds narrowly around cliff edges with no barriers and you have a recipe for trouble.
-The road winds its way precariously between the cliffs on one side and the wall on the other.
-The route demands 100% concentration.
-This road has humbled many egos.
+Loose gravel on this road is also a hazard; add this to that the fact that the road winds narrowly around cliff edges with no barriers and you have a recipe for trouble.

 Pic: ZEKİ KOÇ